Church Growth

 Small Group Ideas (Ideas #1–10)

 Small groups are the single most powerful driver of church member engagement.
-Period.
 Churches with strong small group cultures consistently outperform those without them on every retention and engagement metric.
-Here are ten ideas to strengthen your small group ministry.

 Launch Affinity-Based Groups